“Oh my gosh, guys! We have to get mushroom shakes for breakfast tomorrow morning!!!”

 I managed to be one of the first 5 people in line, but within minutes there were upwards of 100 people waiting to be processed.
 There was confusion as to where to get the forms, local ‘guides’ were bribing the officers into processing their customers’ passports first, and it was absolute chaos at the visa pick-up line where the clerk was holding up random passports and asking “Is this you?
 Is this you?
 Is this you?” to the growing mob surrounding her window.

 From there it was another drive to the pier where we arrived to a boat that was already packed full of strangers.
 How was this possible if we were the first of our 3 minivan entourage to cross the border?!
 We were clearly just ‘filler’, which meant we got the crap seats facing sideways.
 The barriers meant we couldn’t really enjoy the view, so the next 7 hours were spent eating, reading and napping.
-Not quite what I had envisioned when I signed up for this ‘scenic’ journey.
+Not quite what I had envisioned when I signed up for this ‘scenic’ slow boat to Laos.

 When we finally reached Pakbeng that evening, our hotel forgot to pick our group up from the pier, and none of the drivers seemed too interested in taking us since they were working on commission for other hotels.
 In the end we had to walk uphill into town with all of our luggage in tow.